 - pulses (such as peas, beans and lentils)

 - rice, oats and rye

-The theory behind Free Radical ageing does not account for all ageing changes, but many believe it has a major impact on longevity.
+The theory behind Free Radical aging does not account for all aging changes, but many believe it has a major impact on longevity.

 Ageing occurs when cells are permanently damaged by continual attacks from free radicals.